 Take the Jolly Trolley rather than your own car.
 The festive narration, Christmas carols and just being with a group really gets you into the holiday spirit.

-Stay at one of the Callaway Gardens Hotels for fast pass access to the Jolly Trolley.
-It’s worth it.
+Stay at one of the Callaway Gardens Hotels for easy access to all the fun holiday offerings.

 Jolly Trolley tickets are timed for a specific hour.
 You can begin lining up for your scheduled time fifteen minutes before.
 So if your ticket is for 8 – 9 pm, you can board anytime between 7:45 and 9 pm.
 My guess is the closer you are to the beginning of this window, the shorter the lines.

 Dress warm and bring a blanket.
+Get close and ride!
 It was a balmy evening the night I went and the trolley ride was still a bit cold, probably because you are just sitting and since it’s an open air trolley, just driving creates some chilly wind.
 Bundle up like you would on a real sleigh ride and you’ll be fine.

 Take care of business before you leave.
 Fantasy in Lights takes approximately one hour to go through, maybe a bit longer on really busy nights.
 Be sure to go to the bathroom, eat a snack or whatever you (or your little party members need) to be comfortable on the ride.